Has the “how much should I spend on my wedding photography?” question arisen? If so, this post is for you!

 But one thing is for sure, any photographer who does not balance their lifestyle with the work they produce and the profit which is required to support that life, will quickly unravel.
 So, you’ll pay for both the lifestyle and stability that your photographer exhibits.

 Pricing is very much location specific.
 If you live in an area where living expenses are higher, it’s likely that the standard pricing for the photographer in that area will be higher.
-For example, if you live in New York City where the cost of living is double that of somewhere like rural Kentucky, you might pay a average starting price of $5,000 vs $3,000 for a similarity priced photographer in the more rural location.
+For example, if you live in New York City where the cost of living is double (or more!) than that of somewhere like rural Kentucky, you might pay an average starting price of $6,000 vs $3,000 for a similarity priced photographer in the more rural location.

 We define expertise as how able a photographer is to photograph any given wedding.
 Expertise and experience often go hand in hand, though a more “experienced” photographer who has photographed weddings for 10+ years may not have as much technical skill as another photographer who has only been around for 5 years.